-- Depsite anything to the contrary in any other law, the executive authority of a government component or the head of the principal institution of that component may, except a power or duty to make regulations, delegate to the head of the component any power conferred or duty imposed on that executive authority or head of the principal institution by this Act or any other national legislation. - 2.
-The head of a government component may delegate to an employee of the component any power or duty assigned to that head in terms of Part A of this Schedule or delegated to that head in terms of item 1 of this Part. - 3.
-Any delegation in terms of item 1 or 2- - (a) must be in writing; - (b) is subject to such limitations and conditions as the person that made the delegation may impose in a specific case; - (c) may either specific to the individual or to the holder of a specific post; - (d) may authorise that individual or post holder to sub-delegate the power or duty to an individual or holder of a specific post in the area of responsibility of the first-mentioned individual or post holder; - (e) does not divest the person who made the delegation of the responsibility concerning the exercise of the delegated power and the performance of the delegated duty; - (f) must be regularly reviewed and, if necessary, be amend or withdrawn. - 4.
-The person that delegated a power or duty in terms of item 2 of 3 may confirm, vary or revoke any decision taken in consequence of a delegation or sub-delegation, but no such variation or revocation of a decision may detract from any rights that may have been accrued as a result of a decision. - 5.
-Nothing in this Act prevents the delegation of powers or duties to- - (a) the head of a provincial government component in accordance with provincial legislation of the province in question; or - (b) the head of a municipal government component in accordance with a municipal by-law of a municipality.
+- 1. Despite anything to the contrary in any other law, the executive authority of a government component or the head of the principal institution of that government component may, except for the power or duty to make regulations, delegate to the head of the government component any power conferred or duty imposed on that executive authority or head of the principal institution by this Act or any other national legislation. - 2.
+The head of a government component may delegate to an employee of the government component any power or duty assigned to that head in terms of Part A of this Schedule or delegated to that head in terms of item 1 of this Part. - 3.
+Any delegation in terms of item 1 or 2- - (a) must be in writing;

+- (b) is subject to such limitations and conditions as the person that made the delegation may impose in a specific case; - (c) may be either specific to the individual or to the holder of a specific post; - (d) may authorise that individual or post holder to sub-delegate the power or duty to an individual or holder of a specific post in the area of responsibility of the 20 first-mentioned individual or post holder; - (e) does not divest the person who made the delegation of the responsibility concerning the exercise of the delegated power and the performance of the delegated duty; - (f) must be regularly reviewed and, if necessary, be amended or withdrawn.
+25 - 4.
+The person that delegated a power or duty in terms of item 1 or 2 may confirm, vary or revoke any decision taken in consequence of a delegation or sub-delegation, but no such variation or revocation of a decision may detract from any rights that may have been accrued as a result of a decision. - 5.
+Nothing in this Act prevents the delegation of powers or duties to-

+(a) the head of a provincial government component in accordance with provincial - (a) the head of a provincial government component in accordance with provincial legislation of the province in question; or - (b) the head of a municipal government component in accordance with a municipal by-law of a municipality.